4 ways to relax in national parks

 How do I do it?
 Like yoga, a basic class or how-to video is a good place to learn some simple moves.
 Tai chi moves are designed to flow into each other, so your body is always in motion.
 Many people practise tai chi outdoors, alone or in groups, so a park is the perfect place.

 Looking for the perfect park for your next outdoor relaxation session?
-Visit the National Parks South Australia website for some ideas close to you.
+Visit National Parks and Wildlife Service’s website for some ideas close to you.
 Already zen?
-Check out these other activities you can enjoy in parks.
+Check out these must-do adventures in SA’s national park.

 (Main image courtesy of Association of Nature and Forest Therapy Guides and Programs)